The State AI Law Becomes the Regulator

 The word "patchwork" is usually used as an accusation.
 It means compliance complexity, inconsistent definitions, legal uncertainty, and a burden on firms operating across state lines.
 Those concerns are real.
 A national employer, hospital vendor, insurer, bank, school platform, model developer, or AI API provider cannot treat every state border as a different technical universe without cost.

 But patchwork is also how American technology law often begins.
 States surface harms, test definitions, force disclosures, create attorney-general theories, expose lobbying pressure, and produce evidence for later federal law.
 The early state layer can be messy because it is doing work that a missing national framework has not done.
+It also creates the practical evidence that later audits, registers, standards, and algorithmic impact assessments need.

 The important question is not whether patchwork is elegant.
 It is whether the alternative is better.
 If national uniformity means a strong public-interest floor, then it can reduce compliance noise while preserving accountability.
 If national uniformity means preempting state protections before Congress creates meaningful rights, then it converts patchwork into a slogan for deregulation.